mattseymour/python-env/README.md

 Example settings.py file:

-    import envvars
+    import dotenv
-    SECRET_KEY = envvars.get('DJANGO_SECRETKEY', default='fall back value')
+    SECRET_KEY = dotenv.get('DJANGO_SECRETKEY', default='fall back value')

 ## Using environment variables:

-You can use the set environment variables using either `os.environ` or `envvars.get`. `envvars.get` has the added advantage of converting to python type.
+You can use the set environment variables using either `os.environ` or `dotenv.get`. `dotenv.get` has the added advantage of converting to python type.
 Therefore, a key value set of `KEY=True` will be returned as a bool type not string as os.environ would normally do.

-Envvars.get can be used within your application by:
+dotenv.get can be used within your application by:

     # key=12345
-    return_val = envvars.get('key')
+    return_val = dotenv.get('key')
     > 1234 # type int